MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v0.md

 **`pipelineId`** - **The specific pipeline to download from**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The pipeline to download from.
-Target the current pipeline if left blank.
+The build from which to download the artifacts.
+For example: `1764`.
 <!-- :::editable-content-end::: -->
 <br>